OpenSextant/Xponents/BUILD.md

 ==================

-After checkout, first build Core API (opensextant-xponents-core) Then you can begin working with the Tagger API (opensextant-xponents)
+After checkout, first build Core API (opensextant-xponents-core) Then you can begin working with the extractor SDK (opensextant-xponents)

-1\.
-Setup project.
+1. Setup project.

 ```
   ./setup.sh
 ```

-2\.
-Setup Core API to build and test:
+2. Setup Core API to build and test:

 ```
   (cd ./Core && mvn install)
 ```

-3\.
-Build SDK:
+3. Build SDK:

 There are some outstanding build tasks related to gazetteer metadata assembly that need automation.
 But in general, you would make use of the `./solr/build.sh` script and consult the README there.